c-blake/bu/doc/vip.md

 elide a zillion stat()s some of which may even automount net FSes while also avoiding presenting the user with many "invalid right now" `cd` targets.

-Besides filesystem history, dynamic immediately pre-display re-validation may also help for other ephemeral system entities (processes for `kill`, containers, services) or remote/unreliable resources (SSH, cloud, network).
+Besides filesystem history, lazy, immediately pre-display validation also helps for other volatile/ephemeral system entities (processes to signal, containers, services) or remote/unreliable resources (SSH, cloud, network).
 Any such can also benefit from this plug-in system.

 # Related Work

-I am unsure there is any work prior to the Emacs `anything.el` now named [`Helm`](https://github.com/emacs-helm/helm) or the C [`canything`](https://github.com/keiji0/canything) named after it.
+I am unsure there is any work prior to the 2004 Emacs `anything.el` now named [`Helm`](https://github.com/emacs-helm/helm) or the C [`canything`](https://github.com/keiji0/canything) named after it.
 I didn't look very hard.
 1970s & 1980s HCI folks seem likely culprits to have originated the basic idea of narrow-a-dynamic-list-as-you-go, much as they did hypertext.
 Tamas Patrovics surely knows more.
 Someone should ask him for background.

+I haven't used it myself, but Helm `filtered-candidate-transformer` (circa 2011) *can* do lazy pre-display validation.
+It may be the only similar tool to be capable BUT needs `emacs` AND you still must add your own partial/windowed eval maybe using async/volatile sources to not validate everything all at once.
+I searched for, but good not find any public turn-key solution.

 [percol](https://github.com/mooz/percol) also mentions zaw & peco and a pure Zsh approach that in said purity allows preserving Zsh syntax highlighting is